On the noncommutative geometry of square superpotential algebras: The algebras

-and we observe that these are the same constraints obtained by requiring the $A$-modules be simple, since the simples are either vertex simples or are large when $p \not = q$ (prop.\ \ref{maxdim}).
-(The fractional points are smooth by thm.\ \ref{q}.)
+and we claim that these are the same constraints obtained by requiring the $A$-modules be simple.
+Indeed, consider the case $p \not = q$.
+If $a$ and $b$ are arrows with respective $\bar{\tau}$-images $x_1$ and $x_2$ that annihilate $V$, then each arrow with $\bar{\tau}$-image divisible by $x_1$ or $x_2$ annihilates $V$ by Proposition \ref{(B/r)^d}.
+Thus, since the only simple modules are vertex simples or large by Theorem \ref{hom3}, $V$ must be a vertex simple.
+Therefore every arrow annihilates $V$, and in particular any arrow whose $\bar{\tau}$-image is divisible by $y_1$ or $y_2$ annihilates $V$.
+The case $p = q$ is similar.